dawillcox/breeze_email_reports/DOCUMENTATION.rst

-If you are the only user of your computer and you're unlikely to run anything else that needs Python, or other users of your computer are unlikely to use Pyton, you can skip this section.
+If you are the only user of your computer and you're unlikely to run anything else that needs Python, or other users of your computer are unlikely to use Python, you can skip this section.
 You won't be using a "virtual environment," so ignore references to that in later sections.

 But here's a very brief explanation of virtual environments: